EloiStree/2025_01_26_XboxAndKeyboardOnPiToInteger/README.md

-# Xbox And Keyboard On Pi To iMMO
+# Xbox and Keyboard on Raspberry Pi for iMMO

-This code allows to turn controllers and keyboards to input to play at a game with 4-50+ players.
-What I call a integer massive multiplayer game: iMMO
+This code enables you to use controllers and keyboards as input devices to play games with 4 to 50+ players.
+I call this an **Integer Massive Multiplayer Online** game: **iMMO**.

-Tested at the global game jam 2025 😊.
+This solution was successfully tested during the **Global Game Jam 2025** 😊.

+On a Raspberry Pi, Xbox controllers are recognized as generic HID (Human Interface Device) controllers.
+These scripts convert input from controllers and keyboards into **Index Integer values (`<ii`)**, which can then be used in your game logic.

+I hope this helps!